-17 Feb Fringe benefits: how to wear bangs (and why you should try it at least once)
+14 Apr How to wear bangs (and why you should try a fringe at least once)

 Recently I got a fringe.
 I admit, I did it for the allure and mystique and in general, to upgrade my look.
 It just seemed the perfect, moody element to darker locks that would instantly grant me that Parisian mystery.

 While fringes, like beards and moustaches can be a bit contentious as to their aesthetic benefits, it all depends on the style, shape and texture – of both your face and the impending hair style.